istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 In order to take advantage of all of Istio's features, pods in the mesh must be running an Istio sidecar proxy.

-The following sections describe two ways of injecting the Istio sidecar into a pod: manually using the `istioctl` CLI tool or automatically using the Istio sidecar injector.
+The following sections describe two ways of injecting the Istio sidecar into a pod: manually using the [`istioctl`](/docs/reference/commands/istioctl) command or automatically using the Istio sidecar injector.

 Manual injection directly modifies configuration, like deployments, and injects the proxy configuration into it.